stoobit-analytics/stoobit-analytics-swift/README.md

 ```

 ### Flushing Events
-Call `.flush()` manually if you want to force a flush at a particular moment.
+Call .flush() manually to force-send all unsent events at a particular moment.
 ```swift
  Analytics.flush()
 ```